Three New York Casinos Get Final Approval

 Subsequent phases include the construction of a 2,000-room hotel and the addition of 30 restaurants and bars.

-Resorts World has stated that the project will cost $5.5billion, and the group anticipates that the new venue will generate $5bn annually for the state.
+Resorts World has stated that the project will cost $5.5 billion, and the group anticipates that the new venue will generate $5 billion annually for the state.

-Hard Rock International’s proposal will see it invest $4bn to convert parking lots next to Citi Field stadium in Queens.
+Hard Rock International’s proposal will see it invest $4 billion to convert parking lots next to Citi Field stadium in Queens.

 The gaming floor will hold 5,000 slot machines and nearly 400 table games.
-Construction on the site is expected to commence in early 2026 and is anticipated to be completed by 2030.
+Construction on the site is expected to commence in early 2026 and be completed by 2030.

-While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?
+Check Out Our Casino Games Hub & Free Slots!

-In the Bronx, Bally’s will start work on a $4bn project of its own.
+In the Bronx, Bally’s will start work on a $4 billion project of its own.
 The 3 million-square-foot resort will be built on the former Trump Golf Links site.

-Bally’s has said it expects the site to generate $1bn a year in revenue, which is lower than the forecasted $4bn and $2.7bn forecasted by Hard Rock and Resorts World, respectively.
+Bally’s has stated that it expects the site to generate $1 billion in revenue annually, which is lower than the forecasted $4 billion for Hard Rock and $2.7 billion for Resorts World.

 Is iGaming Next?